bayyangjie/Immigration-Analysis/HR Dashboard/README.md

 Colour codings and shapes:<br>

 Demographics column
-- The square shape is used to represent males and circle for representing females
+- Squares are used to represent males and circles for representing females

 Geographics column
 - Green represents locations in the state of New York, the HQ site.
 Grey represents the other office branches in the other non-HQ states.